 Wick Rovers have long held the tradition of being a family club, no sectarian or bigoted views have ever tarnished the club at home or away.

-It is a tradition that started with the original Omagh Celtic side of 1962, we have always had players, management, committee members and supporters from all religions and all walks of life and that continues today.
+It is a tradition that started with the original Omagh Celtic side of 1962, they have always had players, management, committee members and supporters from all religions and all walks of life and that continues today.

 Religion or background should never come into sport.
 For too long now that has not been the case in local soccer yet Wick Rovers has steered a path away from these troubled waters.

-We are the original family club and plan to build on that over the coming years.….with the proposed family section at the ground.
+They are the original family club and plan to build on that over the coming years.….with the proposed family section at the ground.

 Wick Rovers will offer family tickets to all games, reduced rates and special offers.